Echeveria unguiculata Kimnach

 Echeverias make ideal potted plants but will also thrive in the ground.
 They need soil that drains quickly.
 This helps prevent moisture from rotting the roots.
 Many growers will create their own potting mix.
 However, commercial cactus and succulent potting soil will work fine.

-These succulents like full sun.
-However, try to avoid these two things: drastic sunlight changes and summer afternoon full sun.
+These succulents prefer full sun.
+However, try to avoid these two things: drastic sunlight changes and full summer afternoon sun.
 Dramatic changes in lighting can stress plants out.
-If you are moving your Echeverias outside in the spring, do it gradually.
+If you move your Echeverias outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your succulents are inside, put them near the brightest window in your house.
 They will stretch if they do not have enough sunlight.

 Learn more at How to Grow and Care for Echeveria.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.